-Refer to Table 20 to 22 in Appendix E for assistance in determining the correct asset lifetime references for a particular upgrade (based on the upgrade lamp type installed).
+Refer to Table 20 and Table 22 and Table 22 in Appendix E for assistance in determining the correct asset lifetime references for a particular upgrade (based on the upgrade lamp type installed).

 2.3.3.
 Annual operating hours and illumination power density